Coxeter Pairs, Ammann Patterns and Penrose-like Tilings

 as an orthogonal basis in six dimensions and choosing $\{{\bf v}_{1}^{+}, {\bf v}_{2}^{+}, {\bf v}_{3}^{+}\}$ as a basis for the $\parallel$ space, while $\{{\bf v}_{1}^{-}, {\bf v}_{2}^{-}, {\bf v}_{3}^{-}\}$ are a basis for the $\perp$ space.
 It is easy to check that, with this choice, the 12 faces of the 6-cube in 6D [{\it i.e.}\ the 12 vectors obtained from $(\pm1,0,0,0,0,0)$ by allowing both signs and permutations of the coordinates] are project onto the $\parallel$ space to yield the 12 vertices of the icosahedron in 3D, while the 60 $D_{6}$ roots project to two copies of the 30 $H_{3}$ roots (an inner copy and an outer copy that is longer by $\tau$).

-To proceed we just need to choose: (i) the underlying star $\{{\bf e}_{j}^{+}\}$ (the minimal star in this case is a 12-pointed star pointing towards the vertices of the icosahedron); and (ii) a relevant row from Table 1 in Ref.~\cite{BoyleSteinhardt1D} (the relevant rows are 4a, 4b, 4c, 4d and 1 -- and we will refer to the corresponding tilings as A, B, C, D and E, respectively).
+To proceed we just need to choose: (i) the underlying star $\{{\bf e}_{j}^{+}\}$ (the minimal star in this case is a 12-pointed star pointing towards the vertices of the icosahedron); and (ii) a relevant row from Table 1 in Ref.~\cite{BoyleSteinhardt1D} (the relevant rows are 4a, 4b, 4c, 4d and 1).